Martin-Bohring/PowerfulTestingStrategies/slides/index.md

 - transition : default

 ***

 ### Powerful testing strategies

-* Testing software is a challenge for everybody
+- Testing software is a challenge for everybody
-* Automatic testing even more so
+- Automatic testing even more so
-* How can we be confident about the quality of our software?
+- How can we be confident about the quality of our software?
-* How can we ensure the long time quality of software?
+- How can we ensure the long time quality of software?
+- Different types of tests with different goals
+- Differnt approaches to testing

 ***

-### Types of test we will look into
+### The types of test we will look into

-* Integration tests
+- Integration tests
-* Unit tests
+- Unit tests
+- Performance tests

 ***

 ### What are integration tests?

 - Everybody has a different opinion
+- There are different definitions
 - Obviously a much debated issue
 - What do the experts say?